 Hitler and Mussolini: Color Photos of Chummy Warmongers

 Ultimately, of course, the Axis was throttled.
-Its lands — Germany, Italy, Japan — were laid waste, as were Allied countries, to varying degrees, like England, France, China and, above all, the Soviet Union, which alone saw more than 20,000,000 of its citizens perish.
-For six years, the world was at war, and Hitler and Mussolini — two somewhat like-minded warmongers — were early driving forces behind that unprecedented cataclysm.
+Its lands — Germany, Italy, Japan — were laid waste, as were significant parts of Allied countries like England, France, China and, above all, the Soviet Union, which alone saw more than 20,000,000 of its citizens perish.
+For six years, the world was at war, and Hitler and Mussolini — two largely like-minded warmongers — were early driving forces behind the cataclysm.

-These photos, meanwhile — initially meant to memorialize and celebrate both men — now serve instead as a kind of visual cautionary tale: Beware the power-hungry.
+These photos, meanwhile — initially meant to memorialize and celebrate both men — now serve instead as a kind of visual cautionary tale: Beware those who lust after power.
 They are destroyers.